Skkuhodomo/Ko-gemini-code-review-action/README.md

 ## Example usage
 Here is an example to use the Action to review a pull request of the repository.
 The actual file is located at [`.github/workflows/ai-code-review.yml`](.github/workflows/ai-code-review.yml).
-We set `extra_prompt` to `Sempre responda em português brasileiro!`.
+We set `extra_prompt` to `Reviwe the code in English`.
-We aim to make GPT review a pull request from a point of view of a Python developer.
+We aim to make Gemini AI review a pull request from a point of view of a Python developer.

 As a result of an execution of the Action, the Action posts a review comment to the pull request like the following image.
 ![An example comment of the code review](./docs/images/example.png)